Matthew Peca

-Matthew Peca (born April 27, 1993) is a Canadian professional ice hockey forward currently playing for the Springfield Thunderbirds in the American Hockey League (AHL) while under contract to the St. Louis Blues of the National Hockey League (NHL).
-He was selected by the Tampa Bay Lightning in the seventh round (201st overall) of the 2011 NHL Entry Draft.
+Matthew Peca (born April 27, 1993) is a Canadian professional ice hockey forward for the Springfield Thunderbirds of the American Hockey League (AHL).
+He was selected by the Tampa Bay Lightning in the seventh round (201st overall) of the 2011 NHL entry draft.
 After playing four years at Quinnipiac University, he made his NHL debut during the 2016–17 season.

 Playing career

 Amateur

 Prior to turning professional, Peca played for the Pembroke Lumber Kings in the Central Canada Hockey League.
 He won the league title the Royal Bank Cup in his final year with Pembroke.
 He was drafted by the Windsor Spitfires in the Ontario Hockey League priority.
 In the offseason before the 2011–12 season, he was claimed off waivers by the Kitchener Rangers but never played for them due to his commitment to Quinnipiac University.

 Peca attended Quinnipiac University for four years, where he played four seasons with the Quinnipiac Bobcats men's ice hockey team which competes in NCAA's Division I in the ECAC Hockey conference.
 He was recognized for his outstanding play with the Bobcats when he was named as a freshman to the 2011–12 ECAC Hockey All-Rookie Team, and in his final season was named to the 2014–15 All-ECAC Hockey First Team and team co-captain.